curl/curl-for-win/README.md

 - Patching policy: No local patches.
 We may apply patches if already merged upstream or &mdash; for showstoppers &mdash; had them submitted with fair confidence of getting merged.
-- We plan to switch the default TLS backend to BoringSSL.
+- We plan switching the default TLS backend to BoringSSL.
 This fixes a long-standing [vulnerability](https://curl.se/docs/CVE-2019-5443.html).
 It also makes binaries 30% smaller.
 Downsides are no API/ABI guaranties, pthread dependence and no TLS-SRP support.
-- You can look up the correct distro hashes in lines starting with `SHA` in the [build log](https://ci.appveyor.com/project/curlorg/curl-for-win/branch/main).
+- You can look up our package hashes in lines starting with `SHA` in the [build log](https://ci.appveyor.com/project/curlorg/curl-for-win/branch/main).
-- Packages built across host platforms do not have identical hashes.
-  The reason for this is slightly different build options and toolchain builds/versions.
-Except `llvm-mingw` builds, which are reproducible across build hosts.
-ARM64 and all BoringSSL builds are like that by default.
+- Packages built across host platforms do not have identical hashes due to slightly different build options and toolchain builds/versions.
+Except `llvm-mingw` builds, which are reproducible across platforms.
+ARM64 and BoringSSL builds are like that by default.
 - We code sign with a self-signed certificate, and avoid trusted timestamps for reproducibility.